darklang/dark/docs/eventsV2.md

 - support existing queue features (paused/blocked, retries, delays)
 - do not run a scheduling service

+## Definitions

+- `emit` adding an event to the queue from a Cron handler or the `emit` function
+- `event`: refers to the Dark value `emit`ed into the queue and the metadata around it (including what you might call a "job" or "message" in other systems).
+We say we "run the event" when we execute it, or "retry the event" if we requeue it.
+- `QueueWorker`: one of the machines which is running 1 or more events.
+- `queue`: encompasses everything else here

 ## High level description

 The queue implements the following features:

-- events are added by calling `emit`
+- events are added by calling `emit` or via CronChecker
 - events are run in `WORKER` handlers on the canvas with the same name that the event was emitted to
 - events are run asynchronously on separate worker machines
-- workers can be paused
+- worker handlers can be paused, meaning we won't start new events from that handler
-- workers can be blocked by Dark admins to prevent operational issues
+- worker handlers can be blocked by Dark admins to prevent operational issues
-- the UI shows the number of items in the queue
+- the UI shows the number of events in the queue
 - at least once execution (events which experience issues after partial execution are retried)
 - completed events are never retried (even if they complete with an error value, including `incomplete` or a type error)